atweiden/tantum/docs/Syntax.md

 - Numbers for CR/DR purposes must provide an asset or currency code.
 - Numbers for CR/DR purposes must not contain commas or underscores.
-- Numbers between 0 and 1 for CR/DR purposes need not contain a leading zero before the decimal place.
+- Numbers between -1 and 0, and 0 and 1 for CR/DR purposes need not
+  contain a leading zero before the decimal place.
+- A dot following a number can only be a decimal point if the following character is a digit
 - Fractions aren't allowed.
 - Scientific notation isn’t allowed.
 - Negative numbers should avoid spaces between the negating `-` character